Michael-Meade/Leaderboad/README.md

 ### config.json
   - the config file.
 This holds the api key and also the settings<br>
-  - if the user wants to use the alert feature, edit the alert file in lib\alerts with your discord api key
+  - if the user wants to use the alert feature, edit the alert file in lib\alerts with your discord api key.
+  - The api key job is to authentication the requests by the discord bot.
+It would be dangerous to allow anyone to use some of the api features like disable & enable signup, clear cron, and the other api methods.
+The bot uses a discord bot to control that setting.
+If the user wanted to they could use a discord bot that when a certain command is sent, it will request the method on the scoring server and do what ever the task funtion was.
+The api key should look like this: 0c76e5b4-dc74-4b75-9987-e91c529d3aae.
+The api key should be the same on the scoring server and locally stored where ever the discord bot is running.
+Before sending the request, the discord bot will read its locally stored config file and sha1 the value.
+On the Scoring server, before the request is executed the server reads the locally stored config file and sha1 the api key.
+The script then reads the useragent and if it matches with the api key that the sha1 hashed valued that the requst did then it will do the function.

 ### Start the scoring.
 - Add the following command to your crontab file. <br>
 ```*/1 * * * * /bin/bash -l -c 'cd /root/BlueVsBlue/test && ruby cron.rb'```